 The school operates as a mainstream community primary with nursery provision, serving families in Charlton and the surrounding Greenwich neighbourhoods.
 Staff and governors work to maintain high expectations while ensuring that every child feels valued and supported.
 The October 2023 Ofsted inspection found that pupils behave well, learn to resolve conflicts, and develop strong personal and social skills, resulting in an Outstanding rating for personal development.

 Sherington Primary School delivers well above average academic outcomes.
-At Key Stage 2, the most recent data shows 85% of pupils met the expected standard in reading, writing and maths combined, compared to the national average of 62%.
-In reading, 88% reached the expected standard and 51% achieved the higher standard.
-Maths results were similarly strong, with 86% at the expected level and 51% at the higher standard.
-Grammar, punctuation and spelling results were particularly impressive: 82% at expected and 63% at the higher standard.
-Average scaled scores of 108 in reading, 109 in maths and 110 in GPS place the school firmly above the national benchmarks of 105 across all three subjects.
+In the 2025 Key Stage 2 dataset, 80% of pupils met the expected standard in reading, writing and maths combined, with 20% achieving the higher standard.
+In reading, 90% reached the expected standard and 50% achieved the higher standard.
+Maths results were similarly strong, with 90% at the expected level and 40% at the higher standard.
+Grammar, punctuation and spelling results were particularly impressive: 90% at expected and 70% at the higher standard.
+Average scaled scores of 109 in reading, 108 in maths and 110 in GPS place the school firmly above the expected threshold.

 Teaching quality was rated Good by Ofsted in October 2023.
 Inspectors noted that staff teach phonics with precision from the start of school, ensuring all pupils can keep up.
 The curriculum is designed to give pupils secure foundations and foster reading fluency.
 However, inspectors observed that some early years activities lacked sufficient focus on curriculum learning goals, an area for continued development.
 The school's curriculum strengths lie in the arts, ICT and sports, providing enriching contexts for learning.
 Staff work to connect learning to local history and real-life experiences, using the school's proximity to historic Charlton and Greenwich to bring lessons to life.